A Guide to Wood Veneers

 Working With Wood Veneers

-What You Should Know About Wood Veneer Wall Panels & the AWS
+What You Should Know about Wood Veneer Wall Panels & the AWI Standards

 Architectural wall panels are used in many woodworking projects.
 They look beautiful and have a huge aesthetic impact.
-Despite the end result, it is often challenging to build architectural wall panels that meet both design specifications and the Architectural Woodwork Standards (AWS).
+Despite the end result, it is often challenging to build architectural wall panels that meet both design specifications and the AWI Standards.

-Wall paneling is an important part of the AWS because there are generally complexities that come throughout a wall paneling project; in the layout fabrication, the finishing and in the installation of the wall panel design.
-The architectural woodwork standards mean that these complexities are addressed upfront and before the woodworking project begins.
+Wall paneling is an important part of the AWI Standards because there are generally complexities that come throughout a wall paneling project; in the layout fabrication, the finishing and in the installation of the wall panel design.
+The AWI Standards mean that these complexities are addressed upfront and before the woodworking project begins.

-Meeting the Architectural Woodwork Standards also ensures that the quality of wall paneling work remains consistently high and that everyone involved has the same understanding of the project.
+Meeting the AWI Standards also ensures that the quality of wall paneling work remains consistently high and that everyone involved has the same understanding of the project.

 How To Install Wood Veneers